giancosta86/velvet/README.md

 # velvet

-_Smooth testing in the Elvish shell_
+_Smooth, functional testing in the Elvish shell_

 ## Installation